Re-engaging Repeat Churners with Events and Accounts

 Impact

 This presentation generated interest in the team in learning more about these two segments of users.
-In particular, the segment of users who visit profiles has previously not been studied, so research will focus on recruiting this group of users and trying to confirm pain points that we’ve heard about anecdotally and identify new ones.
-More research is planned for later this year.
+In particular, the segment of users who visit profiles had previously not been studied, so follow-up research looked into the needs of this group.